 to an appropriate student, but the Adviser will be held responsible for.

 - Restoring rooms and facilities to the “in order” aspect – e.g., replacement of chairs, equipment to storage, projector off, and cleaning up surroundings.

 - Prompt return of keys to dean's office or other appropriate location.

-No booths, displays or sales are allowed without consent of the Student Services Office with regard to: hours, date, location, and/or college equipment to be used (tables, chair, etc.).
+- No booths, displays or sales are allowed without consent of the Student Services Office with regard to: hours, date, location, and/or college equipment to be used (tables, chair, etc.).

+- Student Senators from COS represent the entire college and its student organizations.
 Senators should be made aware of financial and other needs from all student organizations.

 TTU OP 61.23Use of University Classrooms and Academic Facilities